Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Why Can WSI-based Prognostic Knowledge be Transferred between Certain Cancers?

 \section{Why Can WSI-based Prognostic Knowledge be Transferred between Certain Cancers?}

-Beyond a simple benchmark that merely shows the performance of cross-cancer model transfer, we further design a range of experiments to gain deeper insights into the mechanism behind the transferability.
-Concretely, (\textit{i}) given the positive transfer of $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$, we want to figure out what knowledge $\mathcal{M}_{\mathcal{S}}$ can offer for $\mathcal{T}$ to enable this; (\textit{ii}) considering the fact that $\mathcal{M}_{\mathcal{S}}$ often leads to distinct transfer performances on different $\mathcal{T}$, we want to study what factors are affecting cross-cancer knowledge transfer.
+Beyond a simple benchmark that merely shows the performance of cross-cancer model transfer, we further design a range of experiments to gain deeper insights into the mechanism behind transferability.
+Concretely, (\textit{i}) given the positive transfer performance by $\mathcal{M}_{\mathcal{S}\to\mathcal{T}}$, we want to figure out what knowledge $\mathcal{M}_{\mathcal{S}}$ can offer for $\mathcal{T}$ to enable this; (\textit{ii}) considering the result that $\mathcal{M}_{\mathcal{S}}$ often leads to distinct transfer performances across different $\mathcal{T}$, we want to study what factors affect cross-cancer knowledge transfer.
 Next, we describe experimental designs and notable insights.